martinlynge/bit-docs/content/docs/importing-components.md

 3 directories, 6 files
 ```

-As you can now see, the component [string/pad-left](https://bitsrc.io/bit/utils/string/left-pad) is now sourced in this repository, ready for changes to be made.
+As you can see, the component [string/left-pad](https://bitsrc.io/bit/utils/string/left-pad) is now sourced in this repository `src/left-pad`.
-To require this component you can use either relative paths or absolute paths (see [Linking components section](/docs/importing-components.html#linking-components) below).
+To require this component you can use either relative paths or absolute paths see [Linking components section](/docs/importing-components.html#linking-components).

 > **Note**
 >